jaskiratsingh2000/docs/source/deploy/mobile-testing-notifications.rst

 3. Confirm push notifications are enabled for “Account A”.

-  A. Go to the notification settings menu in the mobile app.
+  a.
+Go to the notification settings menu in the mobile app.

   .. image:: ../images/mobile_notification_settings.png
     :alt: Ensure push notifications are enabled by selecting the Settings icon located in the top-right corner of the screen.

-  B. Check that the mobile push notifications are set to send.
+  b.
+Check that the mobile push notifications are set to send.

   .. image:: ../images/mobile_push_send_for.png
     :alt: Select the type of activity you want push notifications for by going to Settings > Notifications > Mobile Push Notifications.